Ortovoxx/NCC2019/README.md

 - [ ] Transposition Solver
 - [ ] Polyalphabetic Solver

+### Variable naming conventions
+- Please try to keep global variables to a minimum
+- Variables should look like this: variableNameFirst NOT Variable_Name_First

 #### Adding changes with Git to github
 1. Make a github account
 2. Install Git